 The mission of Disabled Students Program and Services (DSPS) is to provide equal access and educational accommodations to students with a verifiable disability.
-DSPS employees encourage students to foster independence and assist them to attain their educational, personal, and vocational goals.
+DSPS employees encourage students to foster independence, and assist them in attaining their educational, personal, and vocational goals.
 DSPS provides guidance and services to students with disabilities that are designed to increase access to college instructional programs.

 Students who are interested in receiving services through DSPS must provide documentation of a verifiable disability in the form of a medical report, psychological report, special education records, or our provided Disability Verification form.
 DSPS reviews this disability documentation to verify that students have a condition that qualifies them for accommodation and other support services.

 Students enrolled at Santa Ana College are part of the district's mainstream population of students.
 Students are responsible for navigating the campus facilities either independently or with the assistance of an attendant provided by the student.

 All students must adhere to the Standards of Student Conduct.
 For additional information, please see the online SAC Student Handbook.

 Available services include but are not limited to the following: